Have questions about our pellets? Let's talk about use, quality, storage and more!

 - SOY: Our wood pellets' production involves using a small amount of food-grade soybean oil, which functions as a lubricant for our machines.
-The food-grade soybean oil is infused with natural woods, herbs, or citrus in some of our specialty wood pellet flavors.
+The food-grade soybean oil is infused with natural woods, herbs, or citrus in all of our specialty wood pellet flavors.
 The food-grade soybean oil helps combine these natural flavors into our 100% hardwood pellets during our patented production process.

 - PECAN: In our Pecan pellets, there is no pecan allergen since that protein is not present.
 Currently, the only blend we produce that uses pecan is our Texas Beef Blend.
 Additionally, the burn temperature would eliminate any trace amounts of allergen substances and would not be present in the air emissions.